 As such, when used as a fuel in an MWM gas engine, it is widely used in the:

 - Industrial and Commercial sectors via Combined Heat and Power (CHP) / Cogeneration (Cogen) projects

 - Community and residential via District Energy and Combined Heat and Power (CHP) / Cogeneration (Cogen) projects

 - Gas powered generation used for electricity generation and peaking plants

 Natural gas is a clean, low carbon fossil fuel and when burned, releases 50 percent fewer carbon emissions than coal, resulting in negligible emissions of sulfur dioxide (SO2), nitrogen oxides (NOx) and particulates compared with other fuels.

-Natural gas is a gas which is largely composed of methane.
-It is extracted from underground deposits, mostly together with crude oil, and features a methane content of about 80 to 99 percent depending on the composition.
+The fuel is extracted from underground deposits, mostly together with crude oil, and features a methane content of roughly 80 to 99 percent depending on the composition.
 Further constituents include ethane, propane, butane and ethene as well as carbon dioxide and nitrogen.
-Depending on the composition, the usable heat value varies from 9.5 to 10.5 kWh / Nm³; natural gas is therefore ideally suited as a fuel for gas engines.
+Depending on the composition, the usable heat value varies from 9.5 to 10.5 kWh / Nm³; thus, is therefore ideally suited as a fuel for gas engines.